Purslane: A Powerful Superfood with Surprising Benefits

 Rich in Omega-3 Fatty Acids

 This leafy plant is packed with ALA, a valuable omega-3 found in plants.
-These fatty acids are key to maintaining heart health and sharp brain function while also easing inflammation.
+These fatty acids are key to maintaining heart health and sharp brain function while easing inflammation.

 Packed with Antioxidants